Children's Room News

 Library Board of Trustees Meeting

-Please join the next Library Board of Trustees meeting Wednesday, November 20, 2024, starting at 7:30 pm.
+Please join the next Library Board of Trustees meeting Wednesday, December 1, 2024, starting at 7:00 pm.
 The meeting will be held in the Community Room of the Library.
-Public comment period is at 7:35.

 Upcoming Programs